Cases of deadly coronavirus spike as officials confirm human-to-human spread

 On Monday, the head of a Chinese government expert team said human-to-human transmission of the virus had been confirmed.

-Meanwhile, the number of those killed by the virus rose to six, with cases being reported outside China — including in Thailand, Japan, Taiwan and South Korea.
+The number of those killed by the virus rose to six, with cases being reported outside China — including in Thailand, Japan, Taiwan and South Korea.
+Health officials in Australia and the Philippines are also probing suspected cases of the virus.

-Officials at China’s National Health Commission confirmed 298 cases of the disease as of Tuesday evening — 270 of them are in the country’s central Hubei province, home to the city of Wuhan, which has seen the majority of the cases.
+Officials at China’s National Health Commission on Tuesday confirmed 291 cases of the disease — 270 of them in the country’s central Hubei province, home to the city of Wuhan, which has seen the majority of the cases.
 The number of detected cases in China stood at 62 on Sunday.

-Five more were reported in the capital Beijing, 14 in Guangdong, in southeast China, and two more in Shanghai, a global financial hub.
+Five of those were reported in the capital Beijing, 14 in Guangdong, in southeast China, and two more in Shanghai, a global financial hub.

-Seven more cases, two in Tianjin and 5 in Zhejiang provinces, were reported later Tuesday.
+Thirteen more cases were reported by local health authorities across the country later Tuesday, bringing the number of confirmed cases to 304, although these cases are yet to be verified by the National Health Commission.

-Officials said they were also looking into 54 suspected cases in 14 provinces of the country.
+Officials said they were also looking into 54 additional suspected cases in 14 provinces of the country.

+China's leading epidemiologist said Monday that over 95 percent of the cases were connected with Wuhan, either going in or out of the city.

+Zhong Nanshan added that 14 members of medical personnel caring for coronavirus-infected patients have been infected.

 The outbreak comes ahead of the Chinese Lunar New Year in late January, during which hundreds of millions of people are expected to travel domestically and overseas.